 Understanding Your Behavior

 Behaviors are purposeful and are governed by valid, ordered sequences of experience.
 While homosexual behavior may appear illogical to many people, it served what you viewed as a useful purpose and was rational from your point of view.
+It may have felt very natural and familiar.
 Barney Swihart wrote, “Sexual bondage is never about simple lust or external behavior.
 It is in response to the deep wounds of life that sexual strugglers develop self-protective relational walls to insulate themselves from further hurt.
-However, the sad irony is that the very walls they have cultivated to ‘protect’ themselves now have become the ‘prison’ that keeps them in bondage.” (“When Christians Struggle with Sexual Sin,” Harvest News, Philadelphia, PA, Fall/Winter 1995, p.
-2.)
+However, the sad irony is that the very walls they have cultivated to ‘protect’ themselves now have become the ‘prison’ that keeps them in bondage.”[3]

 Behavior Is a Choice

 Stephen Covey wrote, “Our behavior is a function of our decisions, not our conditions.
 We can subordinate feelings to values.
-We have the initiative and the responsibility to make things happen.”
-(Covey, Stephen R. The Seven Habits of Highly Effective People Calendar, 1996, 15 Jan.
-1996.)
+We have the initiative and the responsibility to make things happen.”[5]
 You didn’t have a choice about the emergence of your same-sex attractions, but you do have a choice in how you respond to them.
 Although a person may crave food, he can learn to control his appetite and does not have to become obese.
 You have the choice of engaging in inappropriate activities or avoiding them.
 Each new choice in your life is an opportunity to move away from unwanted behaviors and toward a more desirable state.

-“No man is free who is not master of himself.”
-(Stapley, Delbert L. “Using Our Free Agency,” Ensign, May 1975, p.
-2.)
-You become truly free when you master your desires and have complete control of yourself.
+You become truly free when you master your desires and have control of yourself.
 You may not immediately be able to free yourself from unwanted thoughts simply by desiring to do so.
 However, you can choose to govern your behavior.
 You can choose to control your actions.

 Habits, Addictions, and Compulsions

 Since behaviors become increasingly strengthened through repetition, we should avoid any behavior that is habit-forming or addictive.
-This is particularly important with sexual behaviors, because the intensity of the sensual pleasure adds to the addictive nature of the action.
+This is particularly important with sexual behaviors, because the intensity of sensual pleasure adds to the addictive nature of the action.
+Combining sex with drugs is particularly dangerous.
 Joe Dallas wrote, “Compulsive sexual behavior…includes lust and poor self-control, of course, but it is much more than that.
 It is a repetitive, constant form of sexual activity that a person feels compelled—not just tempted—to indulge in….
-[I]t’s bondage of the worst kind because there’s so much shame and remorse attached to it, making it terribly secretive and usually dangerous.”
-(Desires in Conflict: Hope for Men Who Struggle with Sexual Identity, Harvest House Publishers, Eugene, OR, 1991, pp. 127-8.)
+[I]t’s bondage of the worst kind because there’s so much shame and remorse attached to it, making it terribly secretive and usually dangerous.”[8]

 Avoid addictive behaviors because they compromise your will and work counter to your goals.
 Behaviors that are reinforced continue and even become stronger.
 Those that are controlled become manageable.
 If you control your thoughts, you can overcome habits and achieve your goals.

 It is interesting to note the similarity between same-sex addictions and other compulsive behaviors.
-The things that trigger people to act homosexually tend to be the same things that those immersed in other addictions cite as instigating factors for their addictive behaviors.
+The things that trigger people to act homosexually are often the same things that those immersed in other addictions cite as instigating factors for their addictive behaviors.
 The instigating factors (stress, insecurity, depression, etc.) are the same; they simply have different methods of expression.

 Addictions have physical, emotional, and spiritual components.
 Physically, you may be hooked on the excitement, the “rush,” the adrenaline “buzz” of the sexual experience.
 You may be emotionally hooked through envy or shame.
 And spiritually, you may feel rejected by God and tempted to act in rebellion.